Razer Blade 15 (2022) review

 - Fast-ish charging

 So, the Razer Blade 15 (2022) is certainly powerful, we'll give it that – along with all of our battery power, apparently.
-Gaming laptops aren't exactly known for being long-lasting, but boy howdy, it's been a minute since we saw a sub-three-hour battery life on a laptop.
+Gaming laptops aren't exactly known for being long-lasting, but boy, it's been a minute since we saw a sub-three-hour battery life on a laptop.

-In our PCMark 10 battery life test, the Blade 15 (2022) lasted a measly two hours and 49 minutes, while it did slightly worse in the FHD movie battery test, lasting just two hours and 43 minutes.
-This is compared to the comparatively impressive six hours and 16 minutes and five hours and 31 minutes, respectively, achieved by the Razer Blade 15 (2021).
+In our PCMark 10 battery life test, the Blade 15 (2022) lasted a measly two hours 49 minutes, and it did slightly worse in the FHD movie battery test, lasting just two hours 43 minutes.
+This is compared to the comparatively impressive six hours 16 minutes and five hours 31 minutes, respectively, achieved by the Razer Blade 15 (2021).

-It's too soon to tell if this is due to the power-hungry 12th-gen Intel chips, but we suspect that this is the case.
-Several other laptops we've seen with the new hardware have seen a serious drop in battery life in exchange for a huge bump up in performance, so it's hard to blame Razer for the poor battery life here, but it's definitely something to be aware of if you're looking to buy the Razer Blade 15 (2022).
+It's too soon to tell if this is due to the power-hungry 12th-gen Intel chips, but we suspect this is the case.
+Several other laptops we've seen with the new hardware have seen a serious drop in battery life in exchange for a huge bump up in performance.
+So it's hard to blame Razer for the poor battery life here, but it's definitely something to be aware of if you're looking to buy the Razer Blade 15 (2022).

 Should I buy a Razer Blade 15 (2022)?